stfc/ansible-jupyter/README.md

 Deploying a cluster
 ===================

-- In `roles/k8s_cluster/defaults/main.yml` check the cluster config
+- In `playbooks/deploy_cluster.yml` check the config
-- Pay attention to `max_worker_nodes` and `flavor`, the former can be changed easily though in the future
+- Pay attention to `max_worker_nodes` and `flavor`, as the flavor cannot be changed after creation
-- This will also setup a load balancer called `<cluster_name>_in` with SSH and Kubectl access on the users behalf
+- This will also optionally setup a load balancer called `<cluster_name>_in` with SSH access on the users behalf if enabled
 - Deploy with `ansible-playbook -i <name_of_inventory> playbooks/deploy_cluster`
 - For example, to deploy to a development project `ansible-playbook -i dev_inventory/openstack.yml playbooks/deploy_cluster`
 - The status of the cluster deployment can be monitored with `watch openstack coe cluster list` or on the web GUI